jasante22/jasante22.github.io/docs/getting-food.md

 **Major Flex Plan** | $2,934 | $1,062 | 10 Meals |
 **Mega Flex Plan** | $3,147 | $1,275 | 12 Meals |
 **Premium Flex Plan** | $3,368 | $1,496 | 14 Meals |
+!!! note

-> Note: The Minor Flex Plan is only for students living off-campus.
+    The Minor Flex Plan is only for students living off-campus.

 Choosing a meal plan can feel like a pretty daunting task, and for a lot of first-year students this is their first time actually managing their own food money.